Harshitha19323/E-commerce/README.md

 -  Start your LLM Service:

-If using Google Gemini API:

- No separate server is needed, but ensure you have an active internet connection and your GOOGLE_API_KEY is correctly set in .env.
+      If using Google Gemini API,No separate server is needed, but ensure you have an active internet connection and your GOOGLE_API_KEY is correctly set in .env.

 ```bash